 Approx. duration: 4 hours 30 minutes

-- The workshop price is $75 with a book mailed to you (plus a Nook ebook), or $65 with a free ebook on Nook.
+- The workshop price is $75 with a book mailed to you (plus the ebook), or $65 with the ebook only.

 More under-resourced students than ever before are going to college, but colleges and universities sometimes fail to recognize their unique strengths and challenges.